 Career Opportunities

-In Urban Planning and Design, common job titles include town planner, planner and urban designer.
-Demand for graduates is strong, with employment of Urban and Regional Planners projected to grow by 19% to 16,000 over the 5 years to 2027.
+In the design and planning field, common job titles include town planner, planner, and urban designer.
+Demand for graduates is strong, with employment of Urban and Regional Planners projected to grow by 8.3% to 19,300 over the 5 years to 2028.

 To give you an idea of the career opportunities in Australia, here are randomly selected job ad outlines.